-- (5) Actions approved by Army Retention, or the Proponent office, will require the servicing Career Counselor to submit a reclassification request via RETAIN to RRB, in accordance with the most recent reclassification message. - (6) If any application packets are sent back to the recommending command for reasons such as incomplete or needed corrections, the date received will restart once received by the proponent with necessary corrections. - d.
+(5) Actions approved by Army Retention, or the Proponent office, will require the servicing Career Counselor to submit a reclassification request via RETAIN to RRB, in accordance with the most recent reclassification message.

+(6) If any application packets are sent back to the recommending command for reasons such as incomplete or needed corrections, the date received will restart once received by the proponent with necessary corrections.

+d.
 Address to be used in block 2 of the DA Form 4187:

-Recruiting and Retention College

-ATTN: 79S Proponent

-1929 Old Ironsides Avenue BLDG 2389
+Recruiting and Retention College ATTN: 79S Proponent 1929 Old Ironsides Avenue BLDG 2389 e.
+Any training date changes from one class to another are coordinated between the Command Career Counselor and Recruiting and Retention Branch.

-Fort Knox.
-KY 40121-5123
+Fort Knox, KY 40121-5123